sharad-s/simplek8s/README.md

   - shows all events that happened inside that pod\
   - You can see the image(s) being used on that pod

-## Limitiations updating pods - and using "Deployments"\
+## Limitiations updating pods - and introducing "Deployments"\
  - You can't update fields "port", "name", or "containers" if the type of Object is a Pod\
  - You can use the type "Deployment" to achieve this\
     - Deployment Objects: Runs a set of identical pods (one or more Pods with the exact same set of containers),\